 The application checks the temperature read complete flag to submit a write request to DMA to print the latest temperature value (in a formatted message) onto the serial console over the UART interface.

 The application also monitors the pressing of the switch S1.
 If a switch press is detected, the application changes the temperature sampling rate from the default 500 milliseconds to one second.
 On subsequent switch press, the application changes the temperature sampling rate to two seconds, four seconds, and back to 500 milliseconds.
-The application cycles the temperature sampling rate on every switch press, as shown in the figure below.
+The application cycles the temperature sampling rate on every switch press, as shown in the following figure.

 The application also toggles user LED, LED1, every time the latest temperature value is displayed on the serial console.